signet-framework/case-study/pages/case-study/design-decisions/contract-generation.md

 This approach involves setting up a **passthrough proxy** between the consumer and mock provider server to record all HTTP requests and responses during the service tests.
 After the tests execute, we can use the recorded data to generate a consumer contract.

-The benefit of this approach is that it is not code-invasive and is compatible with any HTTP mocking service, allowing easy integration into an existing codebase.
+The benefit of this approach is that it is not code-invasive and is compatible with any HTTP mocking service, allowing easy integration into an existing system.
+However, a notable drawback of this method is that the consumer contract can only be generated and published **after** the service tests finish executing, which results in delayed feedback on contract comparison.

-**[Drawbacks: slower feedback, addl. component]**

 ### Reading